The-Devoyage/mongo-filter-generator/README.md

 ## Show Some Love

 Using mfg or think it's a cool library?
-Feel free to [Show Some Love](https://basetools.io/checkout/vyOL9ATx)
+Feel free to [Show Some Love](https://basetools.io/checkout/vyOL9ATx)!
+Purchase grants instant github collaborator access for the life of the project.

 ## Main Features